 Maryland, on September 28, 1918.
 He was the son

-of Bruno and Mary Kwiatkowski.
-He was one of the
+of Bruno and Mary Kwiatkowski and one of the couple's

-couple's five children and known as "Joey" to his
+five children, who was known as "Joey" to his three

-three sisters and brother.
-When he was little,
+sisters and brother.
+When he was little, his

-his family moved to Pennsylvania where his father
+family moved to Pennsylvania where his father worked

-worked as a coal miner.
-The family moved again
+as a coal miner.
+The family moved again to

-to Illinois when his uncle convinced Joe's father to
+Illinois when his uncle convinced Joe's father to take

-take a job with the Chicago & North Western
+a job with the Chicago & North Western Railroad in